nigelhorne/App-Test-Generator/README.md

 # NOTES

-\- The conf file must use `our` declarations so variables are visible to the generator via `require`.
+- The conf file must use `our` declarations so variables are visible to the generator via `require`.
-\- Use `srand($seed)` replay to reproduce failing cases.
-When you get a failure, re-run generator with the same `$seed` to reproduce.

 # SEE ALSO